Zerobeings/learn/README.md

 </p>

 # Metadata Structure
-It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with three additional items: file, filetype, MIME type, and license url.
+It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards).

+## Optional Metatadata
+File, filetype, MIME type, and license url.

-The file, filetype, and [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) will simplify the marketplace sort function when listing non-image based NFTs.
+* The file, filetype, and [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) will simplify the marketplace sort function when listing non-image based NFTs.
 It enables the ability for future file type rendering as well.

-The license url is designed to take a step in supporting the proposed [Ricardian Royalty Standard](https://ricardian.factoria.app/#/)
+* The license url is designed to take a step in supporting the proposed [Ricardian Royalty Standard](https://ricardian.factoria.app/#/)

 ```json
 {